AndreasZachariae/AndreasZachariae/README.md

 Academic Researcher at IRAS (Institute for Robotics and Autonomous Systems) at Hochschule Karlsruhe, Germany

-Field of research is Mobile Robotics, Person Monitoring, Behavior Trees and Navigation in hospital environments
+My field of research is Mobile Robotics, Person Monitoring, Behavior Trees and Navigation in multi-story hospital environments

 ### Projects:
 - BMBF funded project PeTRA: Autonomous person transport in hospitals